Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control.md

 To enable your application to use the voice control functionality:

-1. To use the methods and properties of the [Tizen.Uix.VoiceControl.VoiceControlClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceControlClient.html) class, include it in your application:
+1. To use the methods and properties of the [Tizen.Uix.VoiceControl.VoiceControlClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceControlClient.html) class, include it in your application:

-    ```
+    ```csharp
     using Tizen.Uix.VoiceControl.VoiceControlClient;
     ```

 2. Initialize the voice control with the `Initialize()` method of the `Tizen.Uix.VoiceControl.VoiceControlClient` class:

-    ```
+    ```csharp
     void initialize_voice_control()
     {
         VoiceControlClient.Initialize();
     }
     ```

-    If the method call is successful, the voice control state changes to `Initialized` (the states are defined in the [Tizen.Uix.VoiceControl.State](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.VoiceControl.State.html) enumeration).
+    If the method call is successful, the voice control state changes to `Initialized` (the states are defined in the [Tizen.Uix.VoiceControl.State](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.State.html) enumeration).

     > **Note**
 	> The voice control feature is not thread-safe and depends on the Ecore main loop.
 Implement voice control within the Ecore main loop and do not use it in a thread.

 3. Prepare the Voice control service with the `Prepare()` method of the `Tizen.Uix.VoiceControl.VoiceControlClient` class, which connects the background Voice control daemon.
 The daemon records and recognizes audio data and converts sound to text.

-    ```
+    ```csharp
     void prepare_vc()
     {
         VoiceControlClient.Prepare();